CSU Cares Initiative

 About the Student Emergency Grants

-The purpose of the CARES Act funding is to provide emergency financial aid grants to students for their expenses related to the disruption of campus operations due to COVID-19, such as food, housing, course materials, technology, healthcare, childcare expenses, and other expenses caused by the disruption to campus operations
+The purpose of the CARES Act funding is to provide emergency financial aid grants to students for their expenses related to the disruption of campus operations due to COVID-19, such as food, housing, course materials, technology, healthcare, childcare expenses, and other expenses caused by the disruption to campus operations.

-- The Cares Act Funds do not need to be repaid.
+- The CARES Act Funds do not need to be repaid.

-- Cares Act Funds are not taxable, are not reported on your FAFSA, and do not affect your financial aid eligibility.
+- CARES Act Funds are not taxable, are not reported on your FAFSA, and do not affect your financial aid eligibility.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed by the U.S. government in March to allocate financial support through several avenues.
 As part of the CARES Act, the Department of Education created the Higher Education Emergency Relief Fund (HEERF).
-CSUMB is a beneficiary of $4,229,864 in funding from HEERF to give payments to students to help with expenses related to the COVID-19 emergency.
+CSUMB is a beneficiary of funding from HEERF I, II, and III to give payments to students to help with expenses related to the COVID-19 emergency.